vespa-engine/blog/_posts/2023-06-30-leveraging-frozen-embeddings-in-vespa-with-sentence-transformers.md

 Bi-encoder is trained using dataset consisting of text pairs annotated with similarity labels.
 In e-commerce setting, for example, text pair would be (search query, product title) with associated similarity score or class.

 By passing each element of the text pair through encoder, we obtain 2 vector representations.
-Then, using specified loss function, encoder weights are updated depending on how close predicted similarity between these vectors was to ground true similarity.
+Then, using specified loss function, encoder weights are updated depending on how close predicted similarity between these vectors was to ground truth similarity.

 Despite it's name, this "two-tower" transformer often uses shared transformer weights.
 As a result, the same model is used to encode both queries and documents.